alimate/alimate.github.io/_posts/2020-12-10-hotspot-intrinsics.md

 ## Down the Rabbit Hole
 ---
+As it turns out, there actually is an intrinsic for the `Math.log()` method!

 The HotSpot JVM defines all its intrinsics in the [`vmIntrinsics.hpp`](https://github.com/openjdk/jdk/blob/master/src/hotspot/share/classfile/vmIntrinsics.hpp) file<sup>1</sup>.
 In the HotSpot, there are two types of intrinsics:
  - Library intrinsics: These are typical compiler intrinsics as they will replace the method implementations.
  - Bytecode intrinsics: These methods won't be replaced but instead would have special treatments.